1.c) Stars, expansion of the Universe and dark energy

 1.c.2.
 Dark energy and expansion of the Universe

-The model of Global Mechanics –part of Global Physics theory of everything– offers clues to understand the expansion of the Universe and its cause –dark energy.
+The model of Global Mechanics –part of Global Physics theory of everything– offers clues to understand the expansion of the Universe and, its cause –dark energy–, and its relation with the hypothetical dark matter.

-Subsequent to the detection of gravitational waves -GW171017- generated by the merger of two neutron stars, the accumulative expansion of the Universe is around 70 km/s per megaparsec.
+After the detection of gravitational waves –GW171017– generated by the merger of two neutron stars, the accumulative expansion of the Universe is around 70 km/s per megaparsec questioning the Big Bang theory.

 The term expansion of the Universe refers to the observable fact that stars seem to be moving away from each other when they should be getting closer due to gravity force.